tmbuza/imap-rproject-management/docs/01_maintain_rpackages.md

 - Examine the generated `renv.lock` file to ensure it accurately captures your project's dependencies of your interest.
 - Modify the lock file if necessary.

-## Ignore `renv.lock` in version control
+## Ignore or share `renv.lock` in version control

-- Add `renv.lock` to your project's .gitignore (or equivalent for your version control system) to avoid version conflicts.
+**For Users: Ignore `renv.lock` in Version Control:**

+If you are a user reproducing the analysis, you can ignore the `renv.lock` file in version control.
+It is already included in the repository to help you recreate the exact environment used for the analysis.

+**For Collaborators: Share `renv.lock` in Version Control:**

+Collaborators actively contributing to the project should include the `renv.lock` file in version control.
+This ensures consistency among team members by using the same package versions and configurations.

-> It's generally not recommended to include the entire `renv/` directory in version control.
+> Note: It is generally not recommended to include the entire `renv/` directory in version control, as it is automatically managed by `renv`.

 ## Install renv in other environments